ManasMadrecha/ManasMadrecha/README.md

 - **Web development**:
   - TypeScript, JavaScript, Vue, Nuxt for full-stack development
-  - Tailwind, Daisy UI, Radix Vue, Shadcn for UI/UX design
+  - Tailwind and Nuxt UI for UI/UX design
   - CSS, SCSS for styling
-  - Cloudflare Workers for serverless applications
-  - Cloudflare Pages for hosting websites and web apps
+  - Cloudflare Workers for hosting websites and web apps
   - Hono for API development
-  - SQLite, PostgreSQL for databases
+  - PostgreSQL, Neon, Drizzle ORM for databases
   - Bubblewrap for app development
   - Google Tag Manager for tracking and analytics
-  - VS Code, Cursor AI, Claude Sonnet 3.5, etc. for coding, writing, and research.
+  - VS Code, Cursor AI, Claude Sonnet 4.5, etc. for coding, writing, and research.
 - **Productivity**:
   - Notion and its API for project management, SaaS product management, user management, etc.
   - Obsidian for personal knowledge management (PKM) and second brain
+  - Mailbluster and AWS SES for email marketing
   - Canva for graphic design
   - MS Excel for financial modeling and analysis
   - AI tools